I Failed a Checkride – Now What?

 Click here to learn more about online viewing

-Brandan Dadoun is a commercial single and muli-engine pilot with an instrument rating and SCFC’s Seminar Coordinator.
-He has completed the majority of his flight training at SCFC with over 400 flight hours and has extensive flying experience throughout California in both piston and turbine-powered aircraft.
+Brandan Dadoun is a commercial, multi-engine pilot and SCFC’s Seminar Coordinator.
+He has completed the majority of his flight training at SCFC with over 500 flight hours and has extensive flying experience throughout California in both piston and turbine-powered aircraft.
 In 2021, Brandan was recognized by the FAA for his achievements in promoting aviation safety.
-Outside of flying and presenting, he enjoys playing the saxophone, playing golf, and living an active, busy lifestyle.
+Outside of flying and presenting, he enjoys playing the saxophone, and staying active.

 This seminar will only be available for online viewing.
 IN-PERSON ATTENDANCE WILL NOT BE PERMITTED.**